researchstudio-sat/webofneeds/documentation/maven.md

   - skip the 'frontend' install but do generation (i.e. resource munging with gulp) before building the webapp with the maven profile `skip-frontend-all-but-gulp`
   - skip building the webapp using the maven profile `skip-owner-webapp-war`
   - skip building the war file and just exploding the webapp in the target folder with the maven profile `skip-owner-webapp-war-but-explode`
 - `/webofneeds/won-bot/target/bots.jar`: a jar file that includes all the necessary dependencies for running some Bot implementations.
-Note that this might be deprecated information, as we're currently in the process of moving the bots to seperate repositories
+Note that this might be deprecated information, as we're currently in the process of moving the bots to seperate repositories.
+Refer to those repositories for more up-to-date information.
     - skip this using the maven profile `skip-bot-uberjar`
 - `/webofneeds/won-matcher-service/target/won-matcher-service.jar`: a jar file that includes all the necessary dependencies for running the main matching service
   - skip this using the maven profile `skip-matcher-uberjar`